A Passover Relationship between Events in the Life and

 J—Hard for a rich man to enter the kingdom of heaven (Matt 19:23)

-Z—Raising dead was cleaning the worst of the leaven
+Z—Raising the dead was cleaning the worst of the leaven

-L—Answers to questions about tax to Caesar, whose wife in the resurrection, etc.
+L—Answers questions about tax to Caesar, whose wife will she be in the resurrection, etc.

 L—Cleansing of the Temple last Passover (Matt 21:12; Mark 11:15) (Mat 21:23; 22:15; 22:23; 22:35; further teaching Matt 23:1 and woes